inspec/inspec/docs/inputs.md

  * Chef attributes have a completely different and much more complex precedence system
  * Confusion about passing Chef Attributes into InSpec when using Audit Cookbook and kitchen-inspec

-Based on these concerns, InSpec Attributes have been renamed to InSpec Inputs in Chef InSpec v4.
+Based on these concerns, InSpec attributes have been renamed to InSpec inputs in Chef InSpec v4.

 Support for using the DSL keyword `attribute()`, the metadata field `attributes:`, and the corresponding kitchen-inspec and audit cookbook values are anticipated to continue through Chef InSpec v5.